Meditation helps me everyday.

 There are plenty of meditations to choose from online.
-My go-to’s are those provided as resources with The Inner Fix (a book by Addictive Daughter), any by Elena Brower – this is one of my favourites – and these on the Chopra website.
+My go-to’s are those provided as resources with The Inner Fix (a book by Addictive Daughter – read about more on my favourite inspiring books here), any by Elena Brower – this is one of my favourites – and these on the Chopra website.

 I also sometimes go to led guided meditations, my favourite in London is at Frame Shoreditch on a Sunday afternoon with Dimuthu Foneska.
 If you’re struggling to find quiet time in your own home, going to a class can be really lovely and Dimuthu’s guided meditations are a dream.

 Light Sourcing is fairly new to me but I have just finished a 21 day practice and it has been pretty transformational (big word I know) in the way I see the world around me.
 I came to Sourcing through Rebecca Cambell’s books, I wrote about them here, and can’t describe it better than the lady herself:

 “Sourcing is a form of meditation where you put yourself into ultimate receiving mode.
 It’s an ultimate prayer of surrender, where you connect back with the universal Source energy of all things and allow yourself to rest, be filled up and receive all of the gifts that The Universe has for you …It helps us connect to the amazing energy that is on offer to us at all times (but often we look outside of ourselves to find it).

 All you need to do Source is open your heart, breathe and receive.”

 You can download Rebecca’s Light Sourcing meditation for free on her website here.
 Try it & see if it works for you, it’s only 7 minutes long.